 - Purpose and soundness of relevant scheme: the applicable company’s purpose, business model and operational arrangement of the SVF scheme must be prudent and sound, and be operated prudently and with competence.

 Applicants who wish to commence or continue to operate SVFs in Hong Kong after the expiration of the one-year transitional period are advised to take early precautionary measures, including but not limited to applying for a license, as there will be unfavorable consequences if there is a failure to comply.
 The HKMA has power to investigate alleged contraventions and impose sanctions on regulated persons.

 Disclaimer: This material has been prepared for general informational purposes only and is not intended to be relied upon as legal or other professional advice.
 Please refer to your legal advisors for specific advice.
-Lin and Associates accepts no responsibility for any loss arising from or out of reliance of information contained in this article.
+LC Lawyers accepts no responsibility for any loss arising from or out of reliance of information contained in this article.